Skip to main content

 Advanced: Standalone Tracker

-For advanced use cases, you can create a tracker directly without using the executor:
+For advanced use cases, you can create a tracker directly without using the aggregator:

 import { createCrossChainProvider, createOrderTracker } from "@wonderland/interop-cross-chain";